Xilinx/Vitis_Libraries/dsp/docs/src/user_guide/L2/compiling-and-simulating.rst

 JSON description of the test harness, defined in `L2/tests/aie/<library_element>/description.json`, has been used to generate the Makefile.
 In addition, the `description.json` file defines the parameters of the test harness, e.g., a list of supported platforms.

 Each Makefile uses a set of values for each of the library element parameters that are stored in in a JSON file in `L2/tests/aie/<library_element>/multi_params.json`.
-The set of parameters are combined in a form of a named testcase, with default name being: `test_0_tool_canary_aie`.
+The set of parameters are combined in a form of a named test case, with default name being: `test_0_tool_canary_aie`.
 The set of parameters can be edited as required to configure the library element for your needs.

 C++ files serve as an example of how to use the library element subgraph in the context of a super-graph.
 These test harnesses (graphs) can be found in the `L2/tests/aie/<library_element>/test.hpp` and `L2/tests/aie/<library_element>/test.cpp` file.